exceptionless/Website/content/docs/clients/dotnet/guides/web-server-example.md

 ---
 title: Web Server Example
-order: 5
+order: 2
 ---

 Exceptionless runs great in all sorts of environments.
 Let's take a look at how you might set up Exceptionless to work with your .NET web server.

 To get started, be sure to include the Exceptionless namespace wherever you plan to use it.
 You can do that like this: `using Exceptionless;`

-The simples example of using Exceptionless in your web server is to include a try/catch block that leverages Exceptionless in the catch.
+The simplest example of using Exceptionless in your web server is to include a try/catch block that leverages Exceptionless in the catch.
 It might look something like this:

 ```csharp
 [HttpGet("{id}")]